credough/aeroc-air-simulation-mvp/README.md

 ---

-## License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and enhance the platform for educational and research purposes.

----

 ## Acknowledgment

 Special thanks to **AWS**, the organizers of the **AWS Solar Power Hackathon 2025**, and all mentors who supported the development of AeroC.
 Being able to participate—and win—during our first hackathon was an experience that truly motivated us to keep building.